Patrick Cobbs: Quietly Having An Impact In 2004

 “Patrick is a football player.
 What he has, you can’t time it and you can’t weigh it.
 He is a tremendous athlete with great vision and talent, but the biggest thing that Patrick brings to the field is that he is a football player," Flanigan said.
 "He loves the game and he loves to compete and he loves to do what ever it takes for this team to win.”

 Not only is he a football player, he is a scholar in the classroom as well.
-In May, Cobbs will graduate with a degree in applied arts and sciences and will enroll in grad school at North Texas with the hopes of some day being an athletic director.
+In May, Cobbs will graduate with a degree in applied arts and sciences and will enroll in grad school at

 Trying to take these injuries as a blessing, Cobbs continues to work at coming back next season.
 The training staff slates his full recover for late December, and Cobbs says he will be more than ready by that time.
-Until then, he will continue to mentor Thomas and the Mean Green running backs and do anything he can to help the team win in New Orleans.
+Until then, he will continue to mentor Thomas and the Mean Green running backs and do anything he can to help the team win in

 “I wish I was out there playing, but I couldn’t be more happy watching Jamario play like this.
 I’m not the kind of person that gets caught up in myself,” Cobbs said.
 “My goal is to come back next year and get a fifth championship ring.”